MicahParks/private-pkgsite/README.md

 - [x] Ability to read project repositories with non-permissive licences.
 - [ ] Private GitLab with custom HTTPS certificate.
 - [ ] Private network with gateway HTTP proxy.
+___

 # License
 Please note that this repository is under the MIT license, but the `pkgsite` project has its own version of a permissive license.
-Additionally, the [athens](https://github.com/gomods/athens) project is
+Additionally, the [athens](https://github.com/gomods/athens) project is under the MIT license, but has dependencies with other licences.